Data privacy and process compliance upheaval in 2018

 Notifiable Data Breach Reporting (NDB Scheme)

 Under the Privacy Act 1988 (Cth), government agencies, NFPs and businesses with revenue greater than $3 million have previously had a responsibility to take reasonable steps to protect personal information (along with businesses under the $3m revenue threshold that collect, buy or sell personal or health information).
-But in February 13, 2017, legislation passed in the Australian Parliament setting a 12-month time-line for the establishment of a mandatory data breach notification scheme that is due to come into full effect on 22 February 2018.
+But in February 13, 2017, legislation passed in the Australian Parliament setting a 12-month time-line for the establishment of a mandatory data breach notification scheme, which came into full effect on 22 February 2018.
 The big news from this point on is that entities must now notify of an eligible data breach and prove they have a response and communication plan in place for dealing with actual and suspected breaches.
 Penalties for failure to do so are up to $1.8 million for businesses.

-Organisations have a small window left to get NDB scheme ready and:
+Organisations are now tasked with having to get NDB scheme ready and:

 - Undertake a comprehensive review of data security processes and procedures and address any emergent issues (prevention will always be better than a cure!); and,

 - Prepare a documented data breach response plan for the organisation that will outline the priorities and procedures to ensure that they can respond to quickly, comprehensively and lawfully to actual and suspected data breaches.

 Throughout February/March 2018, Maxsum staged a series of seminar to assist businesses to understand what the Notifiable Data Breaches Scheme means for Australian businesses, and assist them to get #NDBReady.
 To learn more about what the NDB Scheme means for you and to access some great resources to assist you, click here.